nic-obert/rusty-vm/README.md

 Jump to the specified label if the specified register is true (not zero).

 ```
-jmpt label, a
+jmpt label a
 ```

 #### `jmpz`
 Jump to the specified label if the specified register is false (zero).

 ```
-jmpf label, a
+jmpf label a
 ```

 ### Comparison instructions